Uber said it is suspending self-driving car tests in all North American cities after a fatal accident.

 Uber chief Dara Khosrowshahi said the death was "incredibly sad news".

 Police said the accident happened Sunday night while the car was in autonomous mode.
 A human monitor was also behind the wheel.

 Police said the woman, Elaine Herzberg, had not been using a pedestrian crossing.
-Herzberg, who police say may have been homeless, was taken to a local hospital where she died.
+She was taken to a local hospital, where she died.

 The US National Highway Traffic Safety Administration and the National Transportation Safety Board said they were sending teams to Tempe.

 Companies including Ford, General Motors, Tesla and Waymo are investing heavily in research to develop self-driving cars, which are often characterised as the future of the industry and hailed as a way to reduce traffic accidents.